Directory bookmarks with Zsh

 lldpd: implementation of IEEE 802.1ab (LLDP)

-Like for static named directories, because ~[@lldpd] is substituted during file name expansion, it is possible to use it in any command like a regular directory.
+Like static named directories, because ~[@lldpd] is substituted during filename expansion, you can use it in any command like a regular directory.

 Basic implementation#

-Bookmarks are still kept into a dedicated directory, $MARKPATH and are still symbolic links.
-Here is how the core feature is implemented:
+Bookmarks still live in a dedicated directory, $MARKPATH, as symbolic links.
+Here is the core implementation:

 _bookmark_directory_name() {